playbenny/benny_manual/docs/installation.md

 The audio side of benny takes full advantage of multi core CPUs *(afaik this is an advantage over hosting patches in Max for Live, which last time I checked, doesn't).*

-We've tested benny on the systems below, and hope it will be useable on any current mid range (integrated graphics only) laptop.
+We've tested benny on a range of systems and hope it will be useable on any current mid range (integrated graphics only) laptop but it runs best on a gaming PC with separate graphics.

-- M1 MacBook Air

-- 2023 mid range (i7/intel Xe) Framework laptop

-- 2019 PC with integrated graphics (AMD 4700G)

-- 2024 high end (7950X3D) with a 3050 GPU.
+A few users of new Apple computers have been surprised that their expensive machines appear to struggle with benny, getting hot and running fans on high.
+VCV rack has a similar note in its FAQ: these computers are fast for short-term loads, but having graphics and cpu in the same chip in a thin computer with limited cooling means that under sustained load on both components they perform very poorly compared to gaming laptops or desktop pcs.

 ### Resource usage sidebar